ParallelSSH/parallel-ssh/.github/CONTRIBUTING.rst

 There are many ways to contribute, from writing tutorials or blog posts, improving the documentation, contributing docker images for a particular task, submitting bug reports or feature requests or writing code to be incorporated into the project.

 Please do not use the issue tracker for support questions.
-Use the `mail group`_ for that or other question/answer channels like Stack Overflow.
+Use the `GitHub Discussions`_ for that or other question/answer channels like Stack Overflow.

 .. contents::
     :local: